-(iv) Increase in IDC:
+(iii) Decrease in IDC:

-Increase in IDC is attributable to variation in the rate of interest considered in FR v/s Actuals weighted average rate of interest of loans.
-It may be mentioned that in FR, IDC was calculated considering the rate of interest for domestic loans @10.5%.
-However, in actual, the weighted average rate of interest of loans is around 2.70%.
-The actual IDC accrued up to COD has been considered in the Auditor Certificate.
+Decrease in IDC is attributable to variation in rate of interest considered in FR v/s actuals, decrease in overall capital cost w.r.t.
+FR and deployment of funds based on actuals.
+It may be mentioned that in FR, IDC was calculated considering rate of interest for domestic loans @10.5%.
+However, in actual, the weighted average rate of interest of loans is around 7.16%.
+The actual IDC accrued upto COD has been considered in the Auditor's Certificate.

-(v) Decrease in IEDC and contingency:
+(iv) Decrease in IEDC and contingency: